Links to all the Official ACT Practice Tests + Other Resources

 Official ACT Practice Tests (Full-Length and Free!)

 Every year, the ACT publishes a free, full-length practice test designed to help students prepare for test day.
-Here are the five unique official practice tests currently in circulation.
+Here are four unique official practice tests currently in circulation.

 In Fall 2015, the Writing prompt style changed significantly, so students should only practice on writing prompts published after late 2015.
 However, the English, Math, Science, and Reading sections have remained more or less the same since the earliest of these exams was published.